 “This was a collaborative effort,” said Timothy Huerta, PhD, MS, a member of CATALYST leadership as well as a professor of both family medicine and biomedical informatics.
 “Team science results in team products that are impactful.”

 Amy Helder, the administrative director at Ohio State Wexner Medical Center, said Dr. Huerta developed the idea for MyExperience in collaboration with Dr. Susan Moffatt-Bruce, the executive director of University Hospital at Ohio State Wexner Medical Center and professor of surgery and biomedical informatics as well as a practicing cardiothoracic surgeon.

 “The simple reason why I think this is important is that it gives patients and families more control over their healthcare experience and it gives the organization feedback,” Helder said.
 That feedback can then be used to address any concerns patients and their families may have.

 Creating the system

-Initial funding to develop MyExperience was provided by the Crisafi-Monte Endowment Fund, which is housed in the Department of Family Medicine.
+Initial funding to develop MyExperience was provided by the Crisafi-Monte Endowment Fund, which is housed in the Department of Family and Community Medicine.
 That funding was later augmented by time and support from other sources, such as the Patient Safety Advancement Grant, making it a truly collaborative effort.

 “The hospital has invested money in both time and actual hard dollars to stand up the infrastructure necessary to make all this happen,” Dr. Huerta said.